GLOBAL REGULATORY ALIGNMENT

-Alternative methods that can replace, reduce or refine animal-based testing have been developed – and adopted in some regions – and others are being developed right now through cutting0edge international projects.
+Alternative methods that can replace, reduce or refine animal-based testing have been developed – and adopted in some regions – and others are being developed right now through cutting-edge international projects.

-Willing to be part of this momentous change, AFSA is putting itself at the service of all the involved stakeholders, with a view of helping them dialogue, exchange information, experiences, training and materials, and offering them instruments to autonomously step forward in their quest to overcome legacy animal methods.
+Wanting to be part of this momentous change, AFSA is helping involved stakeholders exchange information, experience, training and materials, and assisting them in their move away from animal methods.